 Under Massachusetts law, jurors traditionally serve one day or serve on one trial, and employers are required to pay their employees in full for up to the first three days of service.
 After the third day, the court will pay the juror a daily stipend of \$50.
 It is the employer's option to pay the difference between jury pay and regular pay, pay the employee's full regular pay, or pay nothing more (MGL c.
 234A §§ 41, 48, 49).
+Exempt employees who serve more than 3 days of jury duty must be paid their full salary (less any stipend paid by the court) if they perform any work during a week in which they serve jury duty.

 Persons who are subpoenaed to appear in criminal cases because they are victims of or witnesses to a crime may not be discharged from employment on that basis.
-Although no law directly addresses whether or not they should be paid for this time, other state statutes provide guidance by saying that individuals should not be penalized for missing work in order to serve as a witness, meaning they should not be docked in pay or otherwise disciplined (MGL c.
+Although no law directly addresses whether or not they should be paid for this time, other state statutes provide guidance by saying that individuals should not be penalized for missing work to serve as a witness, meaning they should not be docked in pay or otherwise disciplined (MGL c.
 268 §§ 14A, 14B).

-On the other hand, employees participating in civil hearings, trials, or other proceedings that have no relation to the employee's job may be required to use personal or vacation time or may take unpaid time off.
+On the other hand, employees participating in civil hearings, trials, or other proceedings that have no relation to the employee's job may be required to use personal or vacation time or may take unpaid time.